 Hold a pencil in this position with your wrist bent forwards (flexed) and try moving your fingers.
 They probably feel stiff with not much movement happening.

 Now hold a pencil in this position with your wrist extended (hand comes up) – now try moving your fingers.
 You should be able to get more movement of the pencil with greater control over your fingers.
-This is because some of the muscles that move the fingers come down from the forearm.

 Many children hook their wrists, or have flat wrists when they write, as you can see from the picture alongside.